Shinzo Abe: Foreign policy

 In January 2014, Abe became the first Japanese leader to attend India's Republic Day Parade in Delhi as chief guest, during a three-day visit where he and Prime Minister Manmohan Singh agreed to increase co-operation over economic, defense and security issues and signed trade agreements related to energy, tourism and telecoms.
 A close relationship was anticipated between Abe and Narendra Modi after the latter's election as Prime Minister of India in May 2014, when it was noted that they had established ties from at least seven years previously when Modi was still Chief Minister of Gujarat and that Modi was one of three people Abe "followed" on Twitter.
 The two men exchanged congratulatory messages after the election.
-Modi made his first major foreign visit to Japan in autumn of 2014, where he and Abe discussed agreements on nuclear co-operation, rare-earth elements, and joint maritime exercises.
-During the visit Abe invited Modi to become the first Indian leader to stay at the Imperial State Guest House in Kyoto.
+Modi made his first major foreign visit to Japan in autumn of 2014, where during the visit Abe invited Modi to become the first Indian leader to stay at the Imperial State Guest House in Kyoto.
+The two leaders discussed agreements on nuclear co-operation, rare-earth elements, and joint maritime exercises.

 On 30 May 2014, Abe told officials from the ASEAN countries, the United States, and Australia, that Japan wanted to play a major role in maintaining regional security, a departure from the passiveness it has displayed since World War II.
 He offered Japan's support to other countries in resolving territorial disputes.

-Relations between Japan and its immediate neighbors, the PRC and South Korea, remained poor after Abe's return to office.
-While he declared that the "doors are always open on my side", no bilateral meetings between Abe and the PRC leadership took place for the first 23 months of his second term.
+Relations between Japan and its immediate neighbors, China and South Korea, remained poor after Abe's return to office.
+While he declared that the "doors are always open on my side", no bilateral meetings between Abe and Chinese leadership took place for the first 23 months of his second term.
 Neither did Abe hold any meetings with President Park Geun-hye of South Korea during his 2012 to 2014 term of office.
-Both countries criticized Abe's visit to the Yasukuni Shrine in December 2013, with the PRC'S Foreign Minister describing the action as moving Japan in an "extremely dangerous" direction.
-In addition the PRC continued to criticize Abe's defense reform policies, warning that Japan should not abandon its post-war policy of pacifism.
-Abe's speech at the WEF in 2014 was interpreted as a criticism of PRC foreign and defense policy when he said that "the dividends of growth in Asia must not be wasted on military expansion" and called for greater preservation of the freedom of the seas under the rule of law, although he did not specifically refer to any one country during his remarks.
+Both countries criticized Abe's visit to the Yasukuni Shrine in December 2013, with the Chinese Foreign Minister describing the action as moving Japan in an "extremely dangerous" direction.
+In addition China continued to criticize Abe's defense reform policies, warning that Japan should not abandon its post-war policy of pacifism.
+Abe's speech at the WEF in 2014 was interpreted as a criticism of Chinese foreign and defense policy when he said that "the dividends of growth in Asia must not be wasted on military expansion" and called for greater preservation of the freedom of the seas under the rule of law, although he did not specifically refer to any one country during his remarks.

-In November 2014, Abe met PRC president Xi Jinping at the APEC meeting in Beijing for the first time since either had taken office, after a photocall that was described as "awkward" by the press.
+In November 2014, Abe met General Secretary of the Chinese Communist Party Xi Jinping at the APEC meeting in Beijing for the first time since either had taken office, after a photocall that was described as "awkward" by the press.
 Abe later told reporters that during the meeting he suggested establishing a hotline between Tokyo and Beijing to help resolve any maritime clashes and that the "first step" had been taken to improve relations.